 Along with the approximately 40,000 plants and trees inside the Spheres are seating areas, including the wooden “bird’s nest” seating area; suspended walkways that wind through the plants; waterfalls; and a four-story living wall that occupies 4,000 sf.
 The temperature inside the Spheres will kept at an average of 72 degrees with 60% humidity during the day, a climate meant to mimic Costa Rica’s Central Valley, The Seattle Times reports There will also be micro-climates within the space so employees can find a spot with the perfect temperature.

 The new building can accommodate 800 people and offers WiFi throughout.
-Amazon badges will be used to monitor how much time an employee spends inside to make sure everyone has the opportunity to take a break and cozy up to some nature throughout the day.
+Amazon badges will be used to monitor how much time an employee spends inside for safety and capacity reasons.

 The three connected Spheres occupy 70,000 sf and will be open to the public via guided tours and ground floor retail space.